unjs/fontaine/README.md

 import { FontaineTransform } from 'fontaine'

 const options = {
-  fallbacks: ['BlinkMacSystemFont', 'Segoe UI', 'Roboto', 'Helvetica Neue', 'Arial', 'Noto Sans'],
+  fallbacks: ['BlinkMacSystemFont', 'Segoe UI', 'Helvetica Neue', 'Arial', 'Noto Sans'],
   // You may need to resolve assets like `/fonts/Roboto.woff2` to a particular directory
   resolvePath: (id) => 'file:///path/to/public/dir' + id,
 }